regina-normal/regina/packaging/readmes/README-debian-lenny.txt

 Debian packages for Regina are not distributed from the SourceForge site.

-Instead, users of Lenny (the forthcoming Debian 5.0 release, which is frozen at the time of writing) may obtain packages from the repository on people.debian.org.
+Instead, users of Lenny (the Debian 5.0 release) may obtain packages from the repository on people.debian.org.
 These packages are available for the i386 and amd64 architectures.
 To install them:

 1. Add Regina's location to your list of repositories.